openflighthpc/flight-report/README.md

 rm -rf /tmp/flight-report
 ```

+## Reporting Tool Extras

+_Note: These example alias the `report` script to be accessed via the keyword `assist`_

-## [Optional] Add to "Flight Banner"
+### [Optional] Add to "Flight Banner"

-The Flight Environment can include messages in the banner program (when enabled), to add a banner message with a call-to-action for `flight report`, create the file `$flight_ROOT/etc/banner/banner.d/30-report.sh` containing the following:
+The Flight Environment can include messages in the banner program (when enabled), to add a banner message with a call-to-action for `flight assist`, create the file `$flight_ROOT/etc/banner/banner.d/30-assist.sh` containing the following:
 ```bash
 (
   bold="$(tput bold)"